 Case studies will be drawn from different fields and from different ecosystems.
 For example, we will consider how we can apply ecological concepts to control diseases or minimize the effects of pollution.
 We will ask how we can apply ecological theory to best manage water resources for different purposes.
 We will investigate how we can value the importance of different ecosystem services and biodiversity in deciding how best to manage conversion of rainforests.

 This course promises to be accessible, thoughtprovoking and very topical.
 Debate will be encouraged through provision of seminars and supervisions.

-Module Organiser: Dr Chris Jiggins
+Module Organiser: Prof Chris Jiggins

 This course lies at the interface of whole organism biology and molecular genetics.
 The course looks both at how genomes themselves evolve, and also at how we can use genome information to understand more about whole organism biology.
 Recent advances in sequencing technology mean that genomic approaches are no longer limited to a few model species, but instead can be applied in many organisms of evolutionary or ecological interest.

 The first part of the course looks at how genomes evolve and in particular the importance of conflict, both for genome evolution and the biology of the organism.
 A large proportion of many genomes consists of repetitive DNA, which replicates itself at the expense of the organism – a form of genomic parasitism.
 Other sources of conflict occur between the sexes, and between parents and offspring.
 We will look at the genetic basis of sex determination and how this can lead to conflict between chromosomes.